italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 The lifecycle of an optical pluggable, from operator approval and viability assessment to deployment and monitoring, is also addressed.

-[Editor’s note: This may be covered in a separate document, currently under investigation.]
+\[Editor's note: This may be covered in a separate document, currently under investigation.]
 Additionally, this draft introduces the concept of a "Coherent Pluggable Repository", which maintains a repository of pluggable capabilities.
 It also includes a gap analysis of coherent pluggable attributes in existing IETF drafts and other SDOs, providing a comprehensive view of the lifecycle of a coherent pluggable, from operator approval through to deployment.

 --- middle